Mirtazapine

 • With a history of seizures, bipolar disorder, or heart conditions

 If you have diabetes, mirtazapine can impact your blood sugar levels.
-Your doctor may recommend that you monitor it more closely during the first few weeks of taking it and adjust your diabetes treatment if and when appropriate.
+Your doctor or pharmacist may recommend that you monitor it more closely during the first few weeks of taking it and adjust your diabetes treatment if and when appropriate.

 What is the typical dosage of mirtazapine?

 The usual starting dose is 15 to 30mg per day, which can be increased to a maximum of 45mg per day.
-Your doctor may recommend dividing your daily dose into 2 doses of different sizes.
+Your doctor or pharmacist may recommend dividing your daily dose into 2 doses of different sizes.
 Dosage adjustments may be necessary if you live with liver or kidney issues.

 How do you take mirtazapine?